illi4/stock-screener/README.md

 ### Stock screener

-ASX / NASDAQ stocks ticker grabber and a basic screener. **The best time to run it is in the morning prior to market open** as US stocks data would refresh after a night of trading.
+ASX / NASDAQ stocks ticker grabber and a basic screener. **For ASX, the best time to run it is in the evening after market closure to prepare for the next day**.
+For US, that have to be morning as US stocks data would refresh after a night of trading (per AU time).
 The shortlist acts as a guide for entering breakout trades which have high probability of success.
 As a data source, eodhistoricaldata.com is used.

 Stock shortlisting and industry score estimates incorporate the following conditions:
 - Daily higher candle closes above bodies of the previous 10 daily candles and is green